marcoverl/CVUserGuide/source/ManagingStorage.rst

 ..
 WARNING ::
     Bucket policies can get quite large, note that there is a 20 kB size limit per policy.

+Accessing object storage data from a scientific environment
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+A S3 Cloud object storage container can be mounted directly as a folder or synced on your computer or on another scientific environment.
+This can be achieved, for example, using Rclone (https://rclone.org).

+TBC